Bachelor of Science in Sociology Online

 Benefit from affordable, pay-as-you-go tuition

-Our B.S. in Sociology online program offers affordable, pay-by-the-course tuition, which is the same for in-state and out-of-state students.
+Our online sociology degree program offers affordable, pay-by-the-course tuition, which is the same for in-state and out-of-state students.
 All fees are included.

 Transfer Your Credits for Lower Tuition